natelangholz/stat418-tools-in-datascience/week-2/README.md

 First we need to pull the image using the follwing:

-docker pull datascienceworkshops/data-science-at-the-command-line
+`docker pull datascienceworkshops/data-science-at-the-command-line`

 Then to run the image

-docker run --rm -it datascienceworkshops/data-science-at-the-command-line
+`docker run --rm -it datascienceworkshops/data-science-at-the-command-line`

 To leave the environment simply type `exit`

 Now to mount your local directory as a volume using the following commands

-Mac
+On a Mac:
-docker run --rm -it -v`pwd`:/data datascienceworkshops/data-science-at-the-command-line
+`docker run --rm -it -v`pwd`:/data datascienceworkshops/data-science-at-the-command-line`

-Windows command line
+In Windows command line
-docker run --rm -it -v %cd%:/data datascienceworkshops/data-science-at-the-command-line
+`docker run --rm -it -v %cd%:/data datascienceworkshops/data-science-at-the-command-line`

-Windows powershell
+In Windows powershell
-docker run --rm -it -v ${PWD}:/data datascienceworkshops/data-science-at-the-command-line
+`docker run --rm -it -v ${PWD}:/data datascienceworkshops/data-science-at-the-command-line`

 ## Resources